 Drizzle autumn olive syrup over pancakes or desserts.

-Run them through a food mill (along with water) or mush the berries with a potato masher and sieve them to remove skins and seeds.
-(Throw seeds into the trash, do not compost.)
+3. Run the berries and water through a food mill, or mash with a potato masher and press through a sieve to remove skins and seeds.
+(Important: discard seeds in the trash, not the compost.)

 Sally Rossi-Orman lives in Scituate with her husband and son and is a lifelong forager, naturalist, and teacher and loves eating up the South Shore!